satwikkansal/python_blockchain_app/report.md

 <TODO aggiungere immagini frontend>

 Then, we added specific endpoint for different operations to benchmark later:
-- transactions: query the status of a flight given OP_CARRIER_FL_NUM and the DATE;
+- filter_transactions: query the status of a flight given OP_CARRIER_FL_NUM and the DATE;
 - average_delays: query the average delay of a flight carrier in a certain interval of time;
 - flight_counter: given a pair of cities A and B, and a time interval, count the number of flights connecting city A to city B.